foundata/guidelines/oci-container-image-guide.md

 [*⇑ Back to TOC ⇑*](#table-of-contents)

 - **Toolchain and Docker.** Buildah, Podman and Skopeo are rootless, daemonless and open source.
 Docker compatibility is incidental, untested and unsupported.
 Although based on open-source software, Quay.io and Sigstore's public infrastructure are hosted services with separate terms.
 Distributing tools may create license obligations even when their licenses do not cover generated images.
 - **Local releases.** CI automates releases but is not the trust boundary.
-A maintainer workstation is safe when ContainerWright builds an isolated reviewed revision, runs the same gates, obtains external signing authority and records the environment.
+A maintainer workstation is safe when ConClear builds an isolated reviewed revision, runs the same gates, obtains external signing authority and records the environment.
 A local workflow also avoids dependence on one CI service.
 - **Release tool versions.** Tool changes during a release make its evidence inconsistent.
-ContainerWright therefore resolves compatible versions once, records them and holds them constant.
-Global pins would impede upgrades without adding release identity: evidence identifies the tools, and the ContainerWright version identifies the rules.
+ConClear therefore resolves compatible versions once, records them and holds them constant.
+Global pins would impede upgrades without adding release identity: evidence identifies the tools, and the ConClear version identifies the rules.
-- **Tool-owned rule identifiers.** ContainerWright needs stable check identifiers for precise findings and suppressions.
+- **Tool-owned rule identifiers.** ConClear needs stable check identifiers for precise findings and suppressions.
 Like Hadolint's `DL` codes, they belong to the tool, not this guide.
 Its conformance documentation maps them to stable guide anchors.
-- **Versioned ruleset.** Embedding the guide revision identifies ContainerWright's implemented rules without a separate policy artifact.
+- **Versioned ruleset.** Embedding the guide revision identifies ConClear's implemented rules without a separate policy artifact.
 Recording both revisions distinguishes guide changes from implementation changes.
 - **Candidate references.** One source revision can rebuild to different digests, so the revision alone cannot identify an attempt.
 A version or revision prefix groups related tags; the sortable, collision-resistant run identifier distinguishes attempts.
 Candidates stay in the final repository because OCI referrers, Cosign signatures and attestations are repository-scoped and `skopeo copy --all` does not move them.
 A separate repository requires explicit recreation and verification of that evidence at the final location.
 - **Platform transport.** Records claim but do not prove their origin.
 Digest verification before assembly keeps qualification meaningful without separate transport authentication.
 - **Registries.** Quay centralizes publishing, retention and tag mutation.
 Consume from the authoritative upstream registry because a similarly named repackaging is not equivalent.
 Use mirrors only for specific availability or policy needs; an unmaintained mirror becomes stale and unscanned.